FrostSource/hla_extravaganza/maps/prefabs/effects/traced_laser/README.md

 | - | - |
 | Color | RGB color for the particle.
 Not all particles can change color.
 | Max Trace Distance | The maximum distance the laser is allowed to trace.
 Very large numbers can cause performance problems.
 You generally want 1024-2048 for lasers that move in large areas.
 | Ignored Entity Name (use @) | The targetname of the entity the laser should ignore when tracing.
-If you place the laser inside the body of its parent to you should use the name of the parent.<br>You should use @ as the targetname prefix if you're not collapsing this prefab or disabling `Fixup entity names`.
+If you place the laser inside the body of its parent to you should use the name of the parent.
 | Parent (use @) | The targetname of the laser's parent in the movement hierarchy.
-Entities with parents move with their parent.<br>You should use @ as the targetname prefix if you're not collapsing this prefab or disabling `Fixup entity names`.
+Entities with parents move with their parent.
 | Parent Model Attachment Name | The name of the bone or attachment to attach to on the entity's parent in the movement hierarchy.
 | Model Attachment position offset | Offset in the local space of the parent model's attachment/bone to use in hierarchy.
 Not used if you are not using parent attachment.
 | Model Attachment angular offset | Angular offset in the local space of the parent model's attachment/bone to use in hierarchy.
 Not used if you are not using parent attachment.